sgcg10/mlops-soybean/README.md

 To check out the operations in details, see this [notebook](/jupyther-notebooks/Final_project.ipynb)

-## New Incoming Data
+## Data ingestion

-There could be 2 options for this:
+We need to serve the data from the datalake, we will have 2 types of data:

-- Web scrapping to get more samples
+- Training
-- Create a script to generate values in some given ranges
+- Testing